The formal theory of relative monads: Virtual equipments

 The shortcoming with 2-categories as a setting for formal category theory is the absence of a notion of \emph{hom} (such as hom-sets for ordinary categories, or hom-objects for enriched categories), which are crucial in defining concepts such as weighted limits and colimits, presheaves, pointwise extensions, and (crucially for our purposes) relative monads and relative adjunctions.
 While in some settings (notably for internal categories), homs may be captured faithfully using comma objects, justifying the use of 2-categories in these cases, this is not possible for enriched categories.
-Instead, homs must be provided as extra structure on a 2-category: this was the central insight of \textcite{street1978yoneda}, whose introduced \emph{Yoneda structures} as a setting for formal category theory that captures enriched categories in addition to internal categories.
+Instead, homs must be provided as extra structure on a 2-category: this was the central insight of \textcite{street1978yoneda}, who introduced \emph{Yoneda structures} as a setting for formal category theory that captures enriched categories in addition to internal categories.
 A Yoneda structure axiomatises the presheaf construction together with the existence of nerves for suitably small functors.
 However, a shortcoming of the notion of Yoneda structure is that there are flavours of category theory that do not admit a presheaf construction: for instance, $\V$-enriched category theory for non-closed monoidal categories $\V$.

 Shortly following the paper of \citeauthor{street1978yoneda}, \textcite{wood1982abstract} introduced \emph{proarrow equipments} as a simplification of Yoneda structures.
-Proarrow equipments axiomatise the structure of distributors (also called \emph{profunctors} or \emph{(bi)modules}), rather than the presheaf construction.
+Proarrow equipments axiomatise the structure of distributors (also called profunctors or (bi)modules), rather than the presheaf construction.
 A distributor from $A$ to $B$, denoted $A \lto B$, is simply a functor $B\op \times A \to \Set$.
-Distributors capture the structure of the hom-sets of a category: for every locally-small category $A$, the Yoneda embedding forms a distributor $A({-}_1, {-}_2) \colon A\op \times A \to \Set$ (in fact, this forms the identity distributor on $A$).
-Every Yoneda structure induces a proarrow equipment by considering a distributor to be a cocontinuous 1-cell between presheaf objects, and in this sense proarrow equipments generalise Yoneda structures.
+Distributors capture the structure of the hom-sets of a category: for every locally small category $A$, the Yoneda embedding forms a distributor $A({-}_1, {-}_2) \colon A\op \times A \to \Set$ (in fact, this forms the identity distributor on $A$).
+Every Yoneda structure induces a proarrow equipment by considering a distributor to be a 1-cell into a presheaf object, and in this sense proarrow equipments generalise Yoneda structures.
 Furthermore, since the existence of a presheaf construction is not required, proarrow equipments capture more general bases of enrichment than Yoneda structures.

 However, the setting of proarrow equipments is not quite general enough to capture $\V$-enriched category theory for arbitrary $\V$.
 In particular, to compose distributors requires sufficient colimits in $\V$, which may not exist in general.
 This motivated \textcite{cruttwell2010unified} to introduce \emph{\ve{}s}, which are a generalisation of proarrow equipments that do not require the existence of composite distributors.
 In contrast to previous approaches, virtual equipments are general enough to capture enriched category for arbitrary bases of enrichment.
 For this reason, we view it as the appropriate setting in which to develop formal category theory, and it is the setting in which we work.